achilles-d/simulation-compsci308/doc/DESIGN_PLAN.md

 The goal of this project is to write a Java program using OpenJFX that animates any 2D CA simulation.
 The simulation parameters and starting configuration will be read from an XML file.
 The structure of our code will be broken up into three high-level concepts:
-- __The Model:__ This is the backend controller that manages the rules of the simulation and the data associated with it.
+- __The Model:__ This is the backend Controller that manages the rules of the simulation and the data associated with it.
 - __The View:__ This controls all of the visualizations created on the screen.
 - __The Controller:__ Acts as an interface between the Model and the View.